web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo/index.md

 ## Out with the Old

-Anything that I didn't personally customize is gone from the repository.
-I just kept my posts, pages, some data files that I will figure out if I use it here later, and the config.yml that I will grab some lines from too.
+Anything that I didn't personally customize is gone from the test branch.

+**I kept**:
+  * posts
+  * pages
+  * images
+  * data files
+  * favicon
+  * README.md
+  * _config.yml
+  * .gitignore

 **HPSTR-Hugo Directory Structure**
 ![](https://imgur.com/nnI1lou.png)
+>This should be enough to get a working website!

+What I'm thinking is that those folders in the root `assets` directory would be empty unless I'm adding some custom feature.

 So I can see that my `_posts` directory will now be called `posts`, and live in the `content` directory.
 That's simple enough.